-The 11th January is National Milk Day and it has got us thinking about Free school milk.
+The 11th January is National Milk Day and it has got us thinking about free school milk for children.

 Free school milk first started back in 1944 as part of the Education Act to help improve children’s health and has continued to be a hot topic since.